-The Socket AM4 platform is designed to be a long life, fully featured, scalable solution with support for multiple processors, with varying capabilities.
-Since the release of the AMD Socket AM4 motherboards in early 2017 with the AMD Ryzen desktop processor, there have been several BIOS updates made available through our motherboard partners.
+The Socket AM4 platform is designed to be a fully featured, scalable solution with support for multiple processors, with varying capabilities.
+Since the release of the AMD Socket AM4 300-series motherboards in early 2017 with the AMD Ryzen Desktop Processor, there have been several BIOS updates made available through our motherboard partners.
 These updates not only provide improved system performance but also expand support for newer processors as they become available.

 The boot up issue likely means a system is running an early BIOS that does not have support for newer processors.
 This can be resolved by updating the motherboard BIOS to the latest version, which can be performed by using any processor supported with the currently installed BIOS.
-For a list of supported processors per BIOS version, please refer to the CPU Support List document available on the motherboard manufacturer's website.
-BIOS download and installation instructions are also found on their websites.
+For a list of supported processors per BIOS version, please refer to the CPU Support List document available on your motherboard manufacturer's website:

 The following workarounds may be feasible for affected users, depending on their individual circumstances, and should be considered before applying the boot kit solution detailed below: